Werkov/linux/Documentation/admin-guide/sysctl/kernel.rst

 lives in) pid namespace.
 When selecting a pid for a next task on fork kernel tries to allocate a number starting from this one.

+When set to -1, first-fit pid numbering is used instead of the next-fit.
+Why such numbering?
+It ensures that the largest pid number is limited by allowed number of tasks (useful e.g. for 32-bit userspace with pids controller limit).

 powersave-nap (PPC only)
 ========================